 There are 12 slots for each height and patterns will be added in each if their entry height is compatible with the index.
 For example in the 8th index, there will be patterns with an entry height of 7, 8 and 9.
 That way it isn't necessary to check if the randomly chosen pattern will fit the one before, this allow me to do fewer instructions each time I instanciate a new section, I juste have to do a random in the list for the layout.

 Also in the topic of section creation, I resolved the little issue I had with the first three that could not fit sometimes.

 Like I said at the beginning I added controller support to the game so the character can move with the left joystick or the Dpad and use the face buttons to jump and use weapons.

 Big addition to the game, I created some enemies that are created with each new section, 3 at a time.
-For now they stay put where they appear and wait to detect the player in their area then proceed to pursue the player without ever stopping, they can even jump and fall to change their height in the level.
+For now, they stay put where they appear and wait to detect the player in their area then proceed to pursue the player without ever stopping.
+They can even jump and fall so they can continue their pursuit.
 The weapons can damage the enemies and kill them in which case they stand still.
 Enemies states transitions are possible thanks to a Finite-State Machine that we used in school on Warcreaft.

-Like last time I leave you with a little progression video where we see the controller gameplay and the enemies.
+Like last time I leave a little progression video where we see the controller gameplay and the enemies.